HermanLederer/Rifters/README.md

-# Project Gamelab
+# Rifters
-Can someone please come up with a one line game description and put it here?
+Fantasy football sports game with magic and explosions